- Repair/Strengthen 2nd and 3rd-floor Structural Issues (Joists, etc.) per the engineer report

 Completed – July 2019

 Our mansion’s roof has been fully restored thanks to a grant received from New York State Office of Parks, Recreation, and Historic Preservation.
 To maintain a historical aesthetic appearance, reclaimed tiles were used throughout the restoration and all flashing and valleys were replaced with new copper!
 Years of winter storms have not been kind to our gutters… after replacing the gutter and leaders, new ice/snow guards were installed to protect our investment.

 A new addition to our grounds is a 1,800 square foot patio.
 Members Mark D’Andrea, Nick D’Amato, and Nick’s sons, Nicholas and Vincent, volunteered their time and equipment to construct this magnificent patio to complement our breathtaking views.
 The new space creates an additional outdoor venue for programs and Belvedere Club members can now enjoy an expanded alfresco dining experience.

 From a delayed start to a couple of unexpected hurdles, the team of professionals is pushing ahead with a tentative date of completion, July 2020!

 Not exactly restoration, but a bridge to our final interior restoration projects….
 Once completed, the new structure will provide an additional entrance to the mansion and allow visitors ADA access to the lower floor as well as the upper second and third floors.

 One of the mansion’s great architectural features is the unique Juliet balconies.
-The eastern exposure and the harbor’s salt water have wrecked havoc on the two rear balcony’s original wrought iron structure and decorative florets.
+The eastern exposure and the harbor’s saltwater have wreaked havoc on the two rear balcony’s original wrought-iron structure and decorative florets.
 These railings were carefully removed and are currently being restored.